 A number of automated tools have been built to check accessibility against the WCAG or Section 508 guidelines .
 Tools can check for a number of accessibility violations, but cannot find every error.
 Ideally, testing with disabled users is also required.

 If you have a low budget for testing, some free web-based tools are:

 - WAVE– produced by WebAIM.
 Evaluates pages for common accessibility errors and checks page contrast.
 Also available as a Chrome toolbar.

 - CynthiaSays – similar to WAVE.
 Can choose to check a page against the WCAG or Section 508.

 - WCAG contrast checker – Firefox add-on to assess colour contrast.

 Remember, though, that tools are limited in their uses.
-Listen to an audio presentation on the pros and cons of accessibility testing tools.
+Read about the pros and cons of accessibility testing tools.